 2. Earn income that requires pension fund contributions

 Whether you work in an office or help out in a café, ideally, your job should pay you a salary of more than CHF 22,050 per year.
 Only then do employees and employers pay into the second pillar.
 If you have jobs with multiple employers, each source of income counts individually.
 The amounts are thus often below the minimum income required for enrolment in an employee benefits plan under the Swiss Federal Act on Occupational Retirement, Survivors' and Disability Pension Plans (BVG).
 The solution?
 Check with your employers that both sources of income are insured with the same pension fund.
 Freelancers can voluntarily choose to join a pension fund.

 Save up!
 As soon as you've landed your first job, you should sign up for pillar 3a.
 Saving private pension assets in a pillar 3a account is the ideal way to compensate for the shrinking pensions from the first and second pillars.

 - The amount you pay in can be deducted from your taxable income.

 - The funds are tied to a specific purpose.
 Once you have transferred the money, you cannot access it again until five years before retirement.
 Early payout is permitted only under certain conditions.
 For instance, if you are buying residential property, becoming self-employed, or permanently leaving Switzerland.

-Gainfully employed members of a pension fund are allowed to deposit up to CHF 6,883 in 2021.
+Gainfully employed members of a pension fund are allowed to deposit up to CHF 7,056 in 2023.
 Don't worry if you can make only small contributions to your account at the start of your career.
 They pay off too.
 What matters is that you start early and make deposits each year.
-Once a payment is missed, you cannot make up for it.
+Once a payment is missed, you cannot presently make up for it.
 The easiest way is to set up a standing order starting with your first salary payment.
 This keeps you from forgetting to make the deposits, and you won't even feel like this money is missing from your expense budget.

 4. Invest your retirement savings